 The building is decorated with marble and beautiful mosaics that represent Arabic inscriptions and natural patterns.
 It is crowned with a golden dome that has become one of the most recognisable symbols of Jerusalem.

-The interior can't be accessed by non-Muslims, but still, the Dome of the Rock was one of the most exquisite buildings that I've seen in the Middle East and totally worth the visit.
+The interior can't be accessed by non-Muslims, but still, the Dome of the Rock was one of the most exquisite buildings that I've seen in the Middle East.
+The visit is totally worth it.

 Temple Mount is located within walking distance from the Gethsemane Gardens and the Mount of Olives, so it's very easy to combine both visits in one day.